Kenneth D. Upton Jr. is Senior Litigation Counsel for Americans United for Separation of Church and State.

 Kenneth comes to Americans United from Texas, where he has served on the governing council of the LGBT Law Section of the State Bar of Texas and, in 2008, was the recipient of that section’s Norman W. Black Award in recognition of his significant contributions to gay, lesbian, bisexual, transgender and HIV legal issues.

-Kenneth is licensed to practice in Texas and Oklahoma state courts, as well as numerous federal courts including the U.S. Supreme Court.
+Kenneth is licensed to practice in the District of Columbia, as well as in Texas and Oklahoma state courts.
+Additionally, he practices in numerous federal courts, including the U.S. Supreme Court.